Harvard under growing pressure over plagiarism allegations

 The New York Times reported Sunday that a meeting occurred last week in which several academics told the board they had to fix the situation they helped create.

-The board has consistently stayed on Gay’s side in public, releasing statements defending her from a recent antisemitism controversy and plagiarism concerns.
+The board has consistently stayed on Gay’s side in public, releasing statements defending her from the antisemitism controversy and plagiarism concerns.

 “While the analysis found no violation of Harvard’s standards for research misconduct, President Gay is proactively requesting four corrections in two articles to insert citations and quotation marks that were omitted from the original publications,” Harvard Corporation said in a statement.